Introducing the CLIMATE NUREMBERG HUMOR SECTION

 “As a 21st-century employer I would never invade the comfort zone of a subordinate I didn’t love sincerely and supremely,” said Pachauri, drawing a bright distinction between his philosophy and that of a “rotten, unbathed Brit just seeking sex.”

-He hasted to add, “I don’t just mean love her breasts.
-I would have to venerate and adore every part of a researcher, from left to right, before I’d so much as consider caressing them in the office.
+He hastened to add that, “I don’t just mean love her breasts.
+I would have to venerate and adore every part of a researcher, from left to right, before I’d even consider caressing her in the office.

 “Even when I ‘grab her body’—as I think a particularly unromantic girl once phrased it—by placing my left hand over the employee’s right breast,” he asked rhetorically, “would I ever make the slightest attempt to hold it in my hand, or to fondle her there [in the campus library]?”

 (No. That would be wrong.)

 If there was one secret to fostering a workplace environment of safe, sensitive harassment, he suggested, it was probably old-fashioned self-respect.